kian1991/micro-url/infra/README.md

 ## Workflow

-1. Define core infrastructure using **network** and **alb** modules.
+1. Define core infrastructure using network and ALB modules.
-2. Add backend services with the **ecs-service** module (e.g. shortening-service, forwarding-service).
+2. Add backend services with the ecs-services module (shortening, forwarding).
-3. Provision a Redis instance with the **redis** module.
+3. Provision a Redis instance with the redis module.
-4. Expose endpoints via CloudFront behaviors that route to ALB or Amplify.
+4. Expose endpoints via a CloudFront distribution (S3 + ALB) and Lambda@Edge for path-based routing.

 ## First Deployment (Bootstrap)